cycy68/OptionsPricer/README.md

 README.md

-# Black-Scholes Option Pricer (with Greeks & Interactive Payoff)
+# Option Pricer - Black-Scholes, Greeks & American Approximation

-This Python project allows you to:

-- Calculate the price of European call or put options using the Black-Scholes formula
+This project allows you to price European and American-style options using the Black-Scholes formula (and approximations), with interactive visualization and a GUI.

+## Features

+- European Call/Put pricing (Black-Scholes formula)
+- Approximate American option pricing (Barone-Adesi & Whaley style)
-- Display Greeks: Delta, Gamma, Vega
+- Greeks calculation (Delta, Gamma, Vega)
+- Interactive Streamlit interface
--  Show an interactive payoff diagram using Plotly
+- Payoff diagram (Plotly)

 ---

 ## Project Structure

 black_scholes_pricer/
-├── main.py # Main script
+├── app/
+│   ├── __init__.py
+│   └── gui.py
 ├── pricer/
+│   ├── __init__.py
-│ ├── black_scholes.py # Black-Scholes pricing
+│   ├── black_scholes.py
-│ ├── greeks.py # Greek calculations
+│   ├── greeks.py
-│ └── init.py
+│   └── american_option.py
 ├── utils/
-│ ├── plotter.py # Interactive payoff chart
+│   ├── __init__.py
-│ └── init.py
+│   └── plotter.py
+├── main.py
-├── requirements.txt # Project dependencies
+├── requirements.txt
-└── README.md # Documentation
+└── README.md

 ---

 ## How It Works

-- Uses the Black-Scholes-Merton model to price European options.
+- Uses the Black-Scholes-Merton model to price European call and put options.
-- Computes Delta, Gamma, Vega (first and second-order sensitivities).
-- Plots the payoff at expiration using an interactive chart.
+- Calculates the key Greeks: Delta, Gamma, and Vega to measure sensitivities of the option price to underlying parameters.
+- Supports approximate pricing of American options using a commonly used heuristic (e.g., Barone-Adesi and Whaley approximation).
+- Provides an interactive payoff chart at expiration, rendered with Plotly and embedded in a Streamlit web interface for easy user interaction.
+- Allows users to input parameters such as underlying price, strike price, volatility, risk-free rate, time to maturity, and option type through a simple GUI.

 ---